*NEW* Design & Competition Rules

 1. ELECTRONICS AND POWER SUPPLIES

-2. Speed controllers and receivers may be any standard Lego control system, third-party compatible system, or custom built control system.
+1. CONTROLLERS AND RECEIVERS may be any standard Lego control system, third-party compatible system, or custom built control system.
 Custom built systems must be cleared with organizers prior to competition.

-1. LEGO Brand IR receivers are discouraged, as they are easily disrupted by interference from fluorescent lighting
+2. LEGO Brand IR receivers are discouraged, as they are easily disrupted by interference from fluorescent lighting

-2. Battery packs and power supplies may be third party or LEGO brand.
+4. Battery packs and power supplies may be third party or LEGO brand.

 2. BUILD LIMITS